voxpupuli/puppet-elasticsearch/README.md

 #### Add a new ILM policy using a file

-This will install and/or replace the ILM ploicy in Elasticsearch:
+This will install and/or replace the ILM policy in Elasticsearch:

 ```puppet
 elasticsearch::ilm_policy { 'policyname':